 You are here

 The United States seeks to ensure that our international trade and environmental policies are mutually supportive.
-Our international trade agreements and initiatives are valuable tools to raise the bar for environmental protection around the world, and we are using these agreements and initiatives to tackle pressing environmental challenges—such as wildlife trafficking, illegal logging, and marine conservation and protection.
+Our international trade agreements and initiatives are valuable tools to protect the environment and level the playing field for U.S. industry abroad, and we are using these agreements and initiatives to tackle pressing environmental challenges—such as wildlife trafficking, illegal logging, and marine conservation and protection.

-The U.S. Trade Representative works to carry out this values-driven trade policy and enhance U.S. efforts to address environmental challenges through a range of multilateral, regional, and bilateral trade agreements and initiatives, notably:
+The U.S. Trade Representative works to carry out trade policy through a range of multilateral, regional, and bilateral trade agreements and initiatives, notably:

 Monitoring environmental commitments in existing trade agreements, including commitments to maintain high levels of environmental protection, effectively enforce environmental laws, and promote public participation in environmental matters.
 Learn more here.